For the Simplified Chinese translation, click 中文译文.

 You can create associations between local persistable entities and external entities.
 For those associations, the persistable entities need to be the owner.

 When an external entity is dragged into the domain model, the Consumed Odata document that is added to the model will display the values of the metadata contract from the service endpoint.

-In the Data Hub pane the service and the entity will be shown as consumed both in the search results pane and also in the Project panels.
+In the Data Hub pane the service and the entity are displayed as consumed both in the search results pane and also in the Project panels.

-If the metadata contract at the specified service endpoint is different to the contract in the current project model, this will be indicated in the Data Hub pane search results and Properties pane for the service with a blue Update arrow:
+If the metadata contract at the specified service endpoint is different to the contract in the current project model, this is indicated in the Data Hub pane search results and Properties pane for the service with a blue Update arrow:

 This means that the consumed service will have to be Updated to the new contract.
 If this is not done, then this will result in errors when data has to be retrieved from the endpoint based on an outdated contract.
 Changes in consumed OData service contracts is further described in Updating or Switching a Consumed OData Service.